 Nancy Carter: We cannot underestimate the importance of inclusive workplaces.
-Inclusion drives better individual, business, and organizational outcomes.
+Inclusion drives better individual, business, and organisational outcomes.
 It also enables staff to be able to bring their whole selves to work which leads to happier and healthier workforces.
 The best employers understand why all their employees should feel welcome, respected, and represented at work.
-Organizations must start somewhere, and it is not always easy to know what the first steps to creating an inclusive workplace are.
-Importantly, the process will be unique to each organization.
+Organisations must start somewhere, and it is not always easy to know what the first steps to creating an inclusive workplace are.
+Importantly, the process will be unique to each organisation.

 In your experience, what are the most common challenges companies come across when they attempt to make their working environment a place where every employee can thrive?